bryanliujiang/Auto_GCS_Analysis_Tool/README.txt

 =============================================================================================================================

 ======================================================== INSTRUCTIONS =======================================================
-The only steps the user is responsible for is modifying TWO provided text files ('phage_list.txt' and 'others_list.txt').
-The user should paste the shorter list of phages in 'phage_list.txt' and the longer list of phages in 'others_list.txt'.
-The reason for this is that the program requires user input each time a new phage in 'phage_list.txt' is compared to all the phages in 'others_list.txt' (this can be overridden if the user inputs the keyword "auto" when the program opens).
+The only steps the user is responsible for is modifying TWO provided text files ('phage_list.txt' and 'other_list.txt').
+The user should paste the shorter list of phages in 'phage_list.txt' and the longer list of phages in 'other_list.txt'.
+The reason for this is that the program requires user input each time a new phage in 'phage_list.txt' is compared to all the phages in 'other_list.txt' (this can be overridden if the user inputs the keyword "auto" when the program opens).
 Note that a new tab in the browser will be opened for each phage in 'phage_list.txt'.

 Additionally, custom commands can be entered right after the program is launched.
 Refer to the 'CUSTOM SETTINGS' section